groupdocs-search/GroupDocs.Search-Products/content/search/nodejs-java/_index.en.md

 ############################# Header ############################
 title: "Search & Index Documents using Node.js API"
-description: "Improve Node.js Applications by implementing Text Search in All Popular Document Formats."
+description: "Enhance Node.js Applications by implementing Text Search in All Popular Document Formats."
 words:
   for: "for"